RoelN/FontJit/README.md

 </script>
 ```

 ℹ️ You can pass either a CSS selector string, a DOM element, or a Nodelist to `fontJit`.
+Protip: you can use a FontJit `data` attribute as a selector to select all FontJit-fitted elements on the page: `fontJit('[data-fontjit-url]')`.

 2. Add data attributes with the font URL and font name to the element.